 – Diabetes: The high blood sugar levels in one’s saliva that are common in diabetes can lead to dry mouth.

-If you are not sure of the cause of your dry mouth, you can visit Dr. Peter Domagala at Institute of Dental Implants and Periodontics.
+If you are not sure of the cause of your dry mouth, you can visit Dr. Timothy Erdle at Institute of Dental Implants and Periodontics.
 We can help you determine the cause and an appropriate course of treatment.

 Meanwhile, there are things you can do at home to keep your mouth moist, such as drinking more water, chewing sugar free gum, and avoiding alcohol, caffeine and smoking, which can aggravate your condition.
 We may be able to offer you an artificial saliva substitute to use with when your mouth feels dry.